ooni/probe/README.md

-# ooni-probe - Open Observatory of Network Interference
+# ooniprobe - Open Observatory of Network Interference

 "The Net interprets censorship as damage and routes around it."
                 - John Gilmore; TIME magazine (6 December 1993)